Hielvoet/Pinder/README.md

 # Pinder
-Tinder but for scientific articles, specifically made to help with systematic literature reviews.
+'Tinder'-like applicaiton, but for scientific articles.
+Specifically made to help with systematic literature reviews.